-The disruption caused by the Coronavirus pandemic has been a major topic of discussion in fundraising circles for the past five months.
+The disruption caused by the Coronavirus pandemic has been a major topic of discussion in fundraising circles for the past year and a half.
 Things have changed in fundraising, for better or worse, and every non-profit needs to adapt in order to survive.

 But there is something equally important that hasn’t really been discussed.
 The fundraising changes caused by the Coronavirus have laid waste to a number of common lies that non-profits tell themselves… lies that have persisted for years (if not decades) in the fundraising industry.

 The Coronavirus shutdown has shined a light on these fallacies… which is a good thing, because these lies held us back from reaching our full fundraising potential.
 Here are three of the many false fundraising ideas that the Coronavirus has helped us overcome: